Mount Tambora: Geographical setting

-Mount Tambora, also known as Tomboro, is situated in the northern part of Sumbawa island, part of the Lesser Sunda Islands.
+Mount Tambora is situated in the northern part of Sumbawa island, part of the Lesser Sunda Islands.
 It is a segment of the Sunda Arc, a chain of volcanic islands that make up the southern chain of the Indonesian archipelago.
 Tambora forms its own peninsula on Sumbawa, known as the Sanggar peninsula.
 To the north of the peninsula is the Flores Sea and to the south is the 86 km long and 36 km wide Saleh Bay.
 At the mouth of Saleh Bay there is an islet called Mojo.

 Besides the seismologists and vulcanologists who monitor the mountain's activity, Mount Tambora is an area of interest to archaeologists and biologists.
 The mountain also attracts tourists for hiking and wildlife activities, though in small numbers.
 The two nearest cities are Dompu and Bima.
 There are three concentrations of villages around the mountain slope.
 At the east is Sanggar village, to the northwest are Doro Peti and Pesanggrahan villages, and to the west is Calabai village.

 There are two routes of ascent to the caldera.
 The first begins at Doro Mboha village on the southeast of the mountain and follows a paved road through a cashew plantation to an elevation of 1150 m.
 The road terminates at the southern part of the caldera, which at 1950 m is reachable only by hiking.
 This location is only one hour from the caldera, and usually serves as a base camp from which volcanic activity can be monitored.
 The second route starts from Pancasila village at the northwest of the mountain and is only accessible on foot.
 The 16 km hike from Pancasila at 740 m elevation to the caldera of the volcano takes approximately 14 hours with several stops (pos) en route to the top.
-The trail leads through dense jungle with wildlife such as Elaeocarpus batudulangii, Asian water monitor, reticulated python, hawks, orange-footed scrubfowl, pale-shouldered cicadabird (Coracina dohertyi), brown and scaly-crowned honeyeater, yellow-crested cockatoo, yellow-ringed white-eye, helmeted friarbird, wild boar, Javan rusa and crab-eating macaques.
+The trail leads through dense jungle with wildlife such as Elaeocarpus, Asian water monitor, reticulated python, hawks, orange-footed scrubfowl, pale-shouldered cicadabird (Coracina dohertyi), brown and scaly-crowned honeyeater, yellow-crested cockatoo, yellow-ringed white-eye, helmeted friarbird, wild boar, Javan rusa and crab-eating macaques.